opencv/opencv/modules/ml/doc/statistical_models.rst

 .. ocv:function:: void CvStatModel::read( CvFileStorage* storage, CvFileNode* node )

 The method ``read`` restores the complete model state from the specified node of the file storage.
-Use the function :ocv:func:`GetFileNodeByName` to locate the node.
+Use the function :ocv:cfunc:`GetFileNodeByName` to locate the node.

 The previous model state is cleared by :ocv:func:`CvStatModel::clear`.